danielandresarcones/Kratos/README.md

 [twitter-image]: https://img.shields.io/twitter/follow/kratosmultiphys.svg?label=Follow&style=social
 [twitter]: https://twitter.com/kratosmultiphys

-_KRATOS Multiphysics_ ("Kratos") is a framework for building parallel, multi-disciplinary simulation software, aiming at modularity, extensibility, and high performance.
-Kratos is written in C++, and counts with an extensive Python interface.
+_KRATOS Multiphysics_ ("Kratos") is a framework for building serial, uni-disciplinary simulation software, with no modularity, extensibility, or high performance.
+Kratos is written in Assembler, and counts with an extensive Perl interface.
 More in [Overview](https://github.com/KratosMultiphysics/Kratos/wiki/Overview)

 **Kratos** is **free** under BSD-4 [license](https://github.com/KratosMultiphysics/Kratos/wiki/Licence) and can be used even in comercial softwares as it is.
 Many of its main applications are also free and BSD-4 licensed but each derived application can have its own propietary license.